 The majority of the terms are originally created by straight people, so somehow expressed contempt and hostility that fear of homosexual behavior produced and continues producing, although in many cases the passage of time has been erased all that negativity and ended up being incorporated into normal speech and even into LGBT vocabulary.

 Following the classification of Professor William A. Percy we can relate the terms and expressions of our English Gay Dictionary in 3 groups:

-The words and expressions of our English Gay Dictionary have been obtained from many different sources, but unlike many of these sources, which are copies from one another, each of the items has been analyzed, investigated, contrasted and expanded within the posibilities.
-During the making of this dictionary we have met with the revealing, extensive and excellent work of William Percy, professor at the University of Massachusetts-Boston, not quoted as a source but rather as approach. http://williamapercy.com/
+The words and expressions of our English Lesbian Dictionary have been obtained from many different sources, but unlike many of these sources, which are copies from one another, each of the items has been analyzed, investigated, contrasted and expanded within the possibilities.
+During the making of this English Gay Dictionary, we have met with the revealing, extensive and excellent work of William Percy, a professor at the University of Massachusetts-Boston, not quoted as a source but rather an approach. http://williamapercy.com/

-expression used against lesbian or masculine women.
-With a woman’s name “Amy” and a man’s name “John”, it is performed a pun that sound like “amazon”, in reference to the mythical Greek warrior people integrated and governed by women, that is, masculine women from the Manichean and patriarchal point of view.
+an expression used against lesbian or masculine women.
+With a woman’s name “Amy” and a man’s name “John”, it is performed a pun that sounds like “amazon”, in reference to the mythical Greek warrior people integrated and governed by women, that is, masculine women from the Manichean and patriarchal point of view.